AppertaFoundation/openeyes/protected/assets/sass/styleguide.md

 ## Variables

-* Use variables for all values.
 * To avoid conlicts with foundation variables, we have to namespace our variables, thus you must prefix the variable names with 'oe-'.
-* Add default variables values in the component file, and copy those variables into the _variables file.
-This allows use to create different themes in the future by simply using a different _variables file.
+* Add default variables values in the components file, and copy those variables into the settings file (which will override the defaults).

 ## Framework